natalialessiajacob-code/CCyB-master-thesis/README.md

 ## Structure
 - `data/` – Raw and processed data
-- `scripts/` – R scripts for analysis
+- `scripts/` – R scripts and AI prompts for analysis
 - `output/` – Tables and figures

 ## Software